botwiki/botwiki.org/content/bots/index.md

 Bots can be funny, useful, artistic -- but also annoying and spammy.
 This site -- and our [botmakers.org](https://botmakers.org/) community are dedicated to the friendlier of the online bots.

-Feel free to browse the bot categories below, use the search if you're looking for something specific -- or join us at [botmakers.org](https://botmakers.org/), our friendly community of botmakers and bot enthusiasts of all skill levels, to share ideas, ask questions or just see what interesting projects everyone is working on.
+Feel free to browse the [bot categories below](#browse-bots-by-categories), check out the [tutorials](/tutorials/), [read the articles](/articles/) or just use the search on top of this page, if you're looking for something specific.

+You are also welcome to join [botmakers.org](https://botmakers.org/), our friendly community of botmakers and bot enthusiasts of all skill levels, to share ideas, ask questions or just see what interesting projects everyone is working on.

-Thanks for checking out Botwiki!
+Thanks for checking out **Botwiki**!

 -- [Stefan](https://twitter.com/fourtonfish), the creator of **Botwiki.org**